danielsada/danielsada.tech/content/blog/ai-lazyslop-and-personal-responsibility.md

 ## AI Disclosure

 I used claude to help me "Help me review my blog post for style and grammar".
-It catched the following:
+It caught the following:

 ```
 Line 18: Missing space after "immediately"